There is a scene in the 2003 movie “Under The Tuscan Sun” that I now can identify as the moment everything began to shift.

 On March 21, 2016, I left Orlando, Florida, with a giant backpack, two checked bags, and a Panama hat.
 I sold my car the morning I left and rid myself of key rings.
 After all, I had only my storage unit key to worry about.

 After a stopover to attend the wedding reception of my best friend I arrived in Valencia March 28.
 Nine weeks and two Airbnb apartments later, I placed a deposit on my two-bedroom apartment in the central historic district of Valencia; the sale was closed Sept.
 20, 2016.
-Remodeling was completed for the most part by mid-November of last year.
+Remodeling was completed for the most part by mid-November of the next year.

-Because I was operating on a tourist visa that only allowed me to stay up to 90 days in a row in the Eurozone, I have lots more tales to tell about my ongoing adventures…
+Because I was operating on a tourist visa that only allowed me to stay up to 90 days in a row in the eurozone, I have lots more tales to tell about my ongoing adventures…

 When I set out, the “grand” plan was to explore the world in search of my new home and make no decisions until the journey was over.

 As the author and cartoonist Allen Saunders wrote in 1957, “Life is what happens to us while we are making other plans.”

 My future life seems to have been determined at a Valencia baggage claim carousel in 2015…